insight-platform/Savant/docs/source/getting_started/0_configure_prod_env.rst

 :repo-link:`Savant` runs on top of DeepStream ecosystem, therefore, it requires DeepStream dependencies to be satisfied:

 * Docker with Compose, Nvidia GPU drivers R525 (data center hardware), 530+ professional and desktop hardware;
-* Docker with Compose, Jetpack 5.1.2 GA on Jetson AGX Xavier/ NX, Orin Family.
+* Docker with Compose, Jetpack 6.0 DP on Jetson AGX Orin, Orin NX, Orin Nano.

 You can look for detailed environment setup instructions in the Nvidia `Quickstart Guide <https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_Quickstart.html#quickstart-guide>`_.